brandur/org/articles/accessible-apis.md

 **developer accessible**, meaning that rather than only optimizing for the case of those applications that will be consuming them over the long run, they also cater to those developers that are learning the API in order to build new products with it.
+Developers using the API this way will be coming in and making manual one-off calls with their tools of choice, before transcribing those calls to the more permanent medium of whatever applications they build.

 This kind of accessibility isn't just good for jumpstarting new developers either.
-As the existing API economy becomes ever more prominent, we have to consider that over a long enough period of time, changes in either clients or the APIs themselves will cause breakages.
+As the existing API economy becomes ever more prominent, we have to consider that over a long enough period of time, changes in either clients or the APIs themselves will inexorably lead to breakages.
 In such situations, we should aim to make it as easy as possible for a developer to jump in with their toolkit and quickly figure out what's going on so that the problem can be remedied.

-Developer accessibility is more of an idea than any particular method, and as such there's no definite way of implementing it.
-That said, here are a number of patterns seen in APIs living in the wild that conform to this concept.
+Developer accessibility is more of an idea than any particular method, and as such there's no definite way of implementing it, but a number of patterns that we see in the wild can help to illustrate the concept.

 ## Patterns